Okay, I wish to announce the delayed start of the program today.

 Let's dance.

-I kind of liked it because it was the first song where I could understand the words.
+I kind of liked it because it was the first song where I can understand the words.

-Uh accused Ku Klux Klansman Edgar Ray Killen, not known whether he knew Robert Byrd, uh, was found guilty of manslaughter today, just now in his uh in the 1964 killings of three civil rights workers, a case that outraged much of the country and energized the civil rights movement.
+Accused Ku Klux Klansman Edgar Ray Killen, not known whether he knew Robert Byrd, was found guilty of manslaughter today, just now, in the 1964 killings of three civil rights workers, a case that outraged much of the country and energized the civil rights movement.

 Killen is 80.